WiseBot-Discord/WiseBot-Website/support.md

 ---
 layout: default
-title: Redirecting...
+title: Support server
-description: ...to the support server.
+description: For any help with the bot.
 permalink: /support
 ---